 Your ballot must be received by 5:00 p.m.
-CDT on \\\\\, 2013, or it will not be counted.
+CDT on May 23, 2013, or it will not be counted.

-3. Deadline For Objecting to the Adequacy of Disclosure and Confirmation of the Plan
+3. Deadline For Objecting to Confirmation of the Plan

-Objections to confirmation of the Plan must be filed with the Court and served upon the Debtor's General Reorganization Counsel and the Office of the United States Trustee and all other creditors and/or interested parties who have filed notices of appearances and requests for special notice by \\\\\\, 2013.
+Objections to confirmation of the Plan must be filed with the Court and served upon the Debtor's General Reorganization Counsel and the Office of the United States Trustee and all other creditors and/or interested parties who have filed notices of appearances and requests for special notice by May 22, 2013.